 About the Religion and Culture course block

 Explore complex societies and cultures, past and present, through the lens of religious belief and practice.
-In these courses, you examine the impact of past traditions, practices, beliefs, and identities on contemporary cultures.
+In these courses, you study the impact of past traditions, practices, beliefs, and identities on diverse contemporary cultures.
 Engaging with sources and methods of analysis from diverse fields such as religious studies, history, art, archaeology, gender studies, politics, and economics, you learn how to combine multiple perspectives and methodologies to reach a more nuanced understanding of the role of religion throughout history.

 All Penn LPS Online courses offer academic credit.*